AdobeDocs/experience-manager-forms-cloud-service.en/help/working-with-adobe-sign.md

  Signing and submitting a form are independent of each other.
 Adaptive form submission takes place as soon as an Adobe Sign agreement is created after a user submits a form.
 AEM Form as a Cloud Service does not wait for the signatures of signers to submit an adaptive form.
 A form is submitted as soon as a user clicks the Submit button or a Summary step displays the summary of the form.

  Also, an [!DNL Adobe Sign] enabled adaptive form embeds the Adobe Sign agreement ID to submit data.
-You can use the agreement ID to.
+You can use the agreement ID for tracking agreement status using custom code (requires custom implementation).

  Adobe Sign Agreement ID (agreementId) is included in the submit data of the adaptive form.
 By default, the Agreement ID is present in the afSubmissionInfo node of of submitted data.